gizmo-cda/gizmo-hydroponics-v1/README.md

-# g2x-hydroponics-v1
+# gizmo-hydroponics-v1

-The initial incarnation of the Gizmo Hydroponics Project
+The Gizmo Hydroponics Project